 - peach jam or powdered sugar

 - Preheat oven to 350F or 180C.
 Grease an 8″ cheesecake pan (removable ring)

-- For the dough: beat the butter until creamy, add sugar and beat until this all incorporated.
-Add the lemon zest and egg, mix.
+- For the dough: Beat the butter until creamy, add sugar and beat until this is all incorporated.
+Add the lemon zest and egg, and mix.

 - Add the flour and baking powder, mix, add water, and mix to obtain a soft dough.
 Transfer to the pan and spread with your fingers.
 Prick with a fork and bake for 15 minutes until lightly browned.

-- In the same bowl, whisk the milk, sugar, egg, cornstarch, and vanilla.
+- Whisk the milk, sugar, egg, cornstarch, and vanilla in the same bowl.
 Wash and chop the peaches.

 - Take the dough out of the oven, flatten gently with a spoon, then pour the cream on top and distributing peach slices starting from the edge inward concentrically.

-- Bake for 45-55 minutes until cooked and the center does not move.
+- Bake for 45-55 minutes until browned and the center does not giggle.

 - Serve warm or cold.